Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 [GitHub](https://github.com/Uko-TAL/TheStarWarsDemo/blob/main/Tuto/StarWarsSWSC.pptx),
 [YouTube](https://youtu.be/quv_D2c6LGw)), and during a discussion on atari-forum about this tutorial, it was asked if anyone has looked into how TCB did theirs all those years back.

 I haven't and didn't want to, in order not to be influenced before coding :wink: .
-And also I suppose that it is the habit I have taken from back in the days, i.e. to try to reproduce their demos without having access to their source code ! :lol:
+And also I suppose that it is the habit I have taken from back in the days, i.e. to try to reproduce their demos without having access to their source code ! :smile:

 But after reading a [blog article of Dbug](https://blog.defence-force.org/index.php?page=articles&ref=ART49) who reverse engineered the 3D Doc Demo (Cuddly demos too !), I have thought the time has come to dig into TCB's code !